hugogirard/routingHL7MsgToBus/README.md

 | order by timestamp asc
 ```

-Copy the value of the operation_id for one of the transaction and go back to the Transaction search and paste the value in the filter.
+Copy the value of the operation_id for one of the transactions and go back to the Transaction search and paste the value in the filter.

 Click on the REQUEST details for the ProcessHL7Msg function call.
-This is where the transaction begin.
+This is where the transaction begins.

 <img src='./images/request.png' />